KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

     };
     ```

-However, in most industrial applications, raw data is scattered across multiple, disorganized sources.
+However, in most industrial applications, raw data is scattered across multiple, loosely organized sources.
 In these cases, dictionaries play a crucial role in organizing the data.
-To be read by Khiops, these sources must provide formatted data, typically csv, log or text files.
+To be read by Khiops, these sources must provide formatted data, typically CSV, log or text files.
 At this stage, the goal is to produce structured and enriched data that reflects business knowledge and is comprehensible to stakeholders.

 <figure markdown>
 <picture>